kosperera/devcontainers/azure/README.md

 - Azure SDK and CLI tools

 ## Requirements
-You will want to have a look at the [minimal set of tools to get started][devcontainers-requirements].
 This definition requires followings:
 - [Storage Explorer][download-azure-storage-explorer]
 - Azure Subscription, create a [free account][ms-azure-signup] if you don't.
 - Azure DevOps Subscription, create a [free account][ms-azure-devops-signup] if you don't.

-## Using This Definition
+> #### Important!
-Check out the [vscode-remote-try-*][vscode-remote-try-search-query] repositories if you are looking for complete sample projects.
+> You will want to run and attach the processor to debug the code.

 [az-funcs-docs]: https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Cbrowser
 [azurite-docs]: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite#install-and-run-the-azurite-docker-image